Howlerloud/Elemental-game/README.md

   <li>All cards when clicked operate correctly and flip when interacted with.</li>
   <li>When directed to the wrong page the custom 404 page appears and after 10 seconds redirects the user to the main game page.</li>
   <li>The game works both when winning and losing resetting the game and sending the user back to the main menu.</li>
-  <li>The timer counts down correctly and ends the game after the aloted time.</li>
+  <li>The timer counts down correctly and ends the game after the allotted time.</li>
   <li>The win counter works correctly by counting up by 1 when winning and resetting to 0 when defeated.</li>
-  <li>All reactive css works when hoving over buttons.</li>
+  <li>All reactive css works when hovering over buttons.</li>
 </ul>
 <h3>When manually testing these bugs appeared in my project</h3>
 <ol>